connectrpc/connectrpc.com/README.md

 ## Publishing

-The Connect site is published automatically on [Netlify].
-Any time changes are pushed/merged to `main`, Netlify's CI automatically builds and deploys the most recent commit.
+The Connect site is published automatically on [Vercel][vercel].
+Any time changes are pushed/merged to `main`, Vercel's CI automatically builds and deploys the most recent commit.

 ## Custom theme components